paikov/up42/CHALLENGE.md

 * MinIO uses both an API endpoint (TCP port 9000) and a web console endpoint (TCP port 9001).
 Only API access was necessary within the scope of the challenge, so I didn't expose the web console port at the deployment or the service level.
 These changes can be made if the web console is necessary.
 * If the users need access to the MinIO credentials, the Terraform outputs should be configured to output the username/password, with the password's output configured as *sensitive = true*.
 * The *application_url* Terraform output is configured to use the *kubernetes_service* object's *status[0].load_balancer[0].ingress[0].hostname* attribute, which may need to be adjusted for production.
+* The content initialization job is configured to overwrite the files in the bucket with files that it fetches from the web.
+If this is not desired behavior, the job should be reconfigured.